sco3/noveum-ai-gateway/docs/providers/anthropic.md

 2. **Model Availability**
    - Not all Claude models may be available
    - Check Anthropic's documentation for current model list

+Note: When using Anthropic as the provider, the gateway
+automatically:
+- Routes requests to Anthropic's message API
+- Converts the Authorization Bearer token to the required x-api-key format
+- Adds the required anthropic-version header

 ## Additional Resources